 Your Questions About Passwordless Authentication Answered

-A password alone isn’t enough to protect your accounts anymore—but implementing passwordless authentication can provide you with that security.
+Using a password alone isn’t enough to protect your accounts anymore, but choosing to implement passwordless authentication can provide you with that security.

-Passwordless authentication is a verification method that does not require a user to enter a password.
-This can be accomplished using a variety of techniques, such as sending a one-time code to the user's mobile phone or email or using a biometric authentication factor like a fingerprint or face scan.
+Passwordless authentication is a verification method that, as the name implies, does not require a user to enter a password.
+This can be accomplished using a variety of techniques, such as sending a one-time code to the user's mobile phone or email or using biometric authentication factors like a fingerprint or face scan.

 Hardware Security Tokens